Happiness WHERE? Most people would balk at the idea that happiness at work is possible.

 The challenge and skills do not have to be physical but they do have to match.
 Either increase the difficulty of the challenge or gain new skills to meet it.
 In the article Why Change Happens When You Get Out of the Comfort Zone? we see that we want to be stretched, just to be challenged, but not to the point of overwhelm.

 Keeping the interest to optimize enjoyment comes from tweaking the skill:challenge ratio.

 ④ Focus + Concentration

 The activity with the appropriate skill:challenge ratio keeps your mind focused only on what’s at hand.
-At completing the task.
-At solving the conudrum.
+Your concentration is directed at completing the task.
 Nothing else.
 We are not drifting off in daydream.
+Not wondering who’s saying what on twitter.
 Or making lists in our head.

 ⑤ Deep Effortless Involvement

 While your concentration may be intense, there is no tightness or stress.
 It’s the opposite – you are energized and relaxed.
 That’s because you are one with the action.
 You are internally and intrinsically motivated.
 You are literally poetry in motion.